 The Phased Build Alternative would ensure that sensitive receptors near to new structures are not adversely affected by groundborne vibration by moving construction activity more than 50 feet away from the nearest sensitive receptors.
-However, even with the reduced construction activity and the increased distance between new structures and the edge of the ROW, the use of heavy construction equipment and temporary disturbance activities (such as grading) would remain an adverse effect for locations closer than 50 feet to sensitive receptors.
+Installing retaining walls using pile drivers or rock blasting for foundations would temporarily impact persons in buildings within about 150 feet of the installation.
+However, even with the reduced construction activity and the increased distance between new structures and the edge of the ROW, the use of heavy construction equipment and temporary disturbance activities (such as during grading or for installing retaining walls) would remain an adverse effect for locations closer than 150 feet to sensitive receptors.
 Construction-related vibration in this alternative would not occur at levels that would cause any structural damage.
 Adverse effects from vibrations would be temporary and localized and, therefore, would not be excessive.